« Various: Dada For Now | Main | Yo La Tengo: Prisoners of Love »

-Apparently Tim from James was unhappy with Wah Wah because he wasn't happy with his improvised vocals and wanted a chance to re-record them.
+Apparently Tim from James was unhappy with Wah Wah because he thought his improvised vocals were too rough and ready, and wanted a chance to re-record them.
 Irrespective of that, it may be my second favourite studio album by James, after Laid.
 It was recorded in parallel with that album, after Brian Eno (as producer) persuaded the band to record an evil twin companion to the main(stream) work.

 I guess the idea was to create a channel to let the musicians blow off some steam.
 And as Tim writes in the sleevenotes, "Every song we've ever created was spawned from improvisation.
 We'd go in a room and make a racket."